Casserole97/NEA/README.md

 # What's an NEA?
 A Non-Exam Assessment is a mainly independent project that you need to complete under a time limit.
-We decided what we wanted to make, and I chose to make a game.
+I chose to make a game.
 I centered it around maze generation to make it a complex enough project.

 # About this project
 It is a game written with Pygame.